oliverdelancey/NimFormattedFile/README.md

 A brand-new version of [NewFormattedFile](https://github.com/oliversandli/NewFormattedFile), re-written in [Nim](https://nim-lang.org/).

 `nff` creates a new file with the format specified by its matching config file.
-For example, a file ending in `.py` will be created with the contents of `nff`'s `py.conf`.
-The `*.conf` files are simply plain text.
-You can create any `*.conf` files for any file types you like, as long as the config file's name matches the file extension of the target file type (`hpp.conf` for `*.hpp` files, etc.)
+For example, a file ending in `.py` will be created with the contents of `nff`'s `py.tmpl`.
+The `*.tmpl` files are simply plain text.
+You can create any `*.tmpl` files for any file types you like, as long as the config file's name matches the file extension of the target file type (`hpp.tmpl` for `*.hpp` files, etc.)

 ### Why Nim?